herman-lien/wordRepo/README.md

 # wordRepo
-a tag-type words' classification management system
+an app of tag-type words' classification management system